 Barkskin is definitely very very good but this isn’t a lot of cooldown reduction (offering only a 12s reduction at max rank).
 Still good, but unless you have a specific mechanic in mind that you need Bark up for, this probably ranks second among our defensives.

 This is technically a Guardian Endurance Conduit but it does work for Resto too, with the Frenzied Regeneration HoT even applying when you’re in caster form.
-There are a few bugs like it not applying the standard mastery HoT we expect from Frenzied Regen but this is still very nice.
+There are a few bugs like it not applying the standard mastery HoT we expect from Frenzied Regen but this is still extremely nice.
 Consider it a near 25% heal when you’re in trouble.
-It does have a cooldown but during standard play you shouldn’t be in danger commonly enough that it’s not there when you need it.
 Absolutely top tier.

 Notably good for surviving very large hits that might one shot you otherwise.
 Keep it in your back pocket for those but it’s not great for regular use.